darkmaster420/AIOgames/README.md

 - 📱 **Mobile-Optimized UI**: Responsive design with advanced controls
 - 🔄 **Single Game Updates**: Per-game update checking with SteamDB cross-reference
 - 🏗️ **Build Number Tracking**: Precise version tracking with SteamDB build numbers

+---

+## ❓ FAQ

+### Is this legal?
+Using AIOgames is completely legal - it only gathers information from publicly available sources on the internet.
+However, you should visit external game sites carefully, ideally with a VPN and adblocker.
+I'm not a lawyer and don't provide legal advice, so use your own judgment.

+### How often does it check for updates?
+It's completely configurable per game.
+You can set update checks anywhere from **1 hour to 1 month** depending on how actively a game is being updated.
+New releases might warrant hourly checks, while stable games can be checked weekly or monthly.

+### Do I need to deploy my own gameapi instance?
+**Yes.** If I gave everyone access to my Cloudflare Workers instance, it would cost me money once traffic scales up.
+Requiring self-deployment keeps the project:
+- ✅ **Free** - No costs for anyone
+- ✅ **Decentralized** - No single point of failure
+- ✅ **Private** - Your searches and data stay on your infrastructure

+Setting up your own gameapi instance is straightforward and covered in the setup instructions.

+### Can I use the demo site instead of self-hosting?
+You *can*, but **I wouldn't recommend it**.
+The demo site is:
+- ⚠️ Updated very frequently and can break
+- ⚠️ Not guaranteed to be stable or available
+- ⚠️ May have rate limits or restrictions

+**Self-hosting is completely free** and gives you full control.
+It's the better option for reliable, long-term use.

+### What game sites does AIOgames support?
+AIOgames monitors all major sources including GameDrive, SteamRip, SkidRow, FreeGog, and more.
+The full list is maintained in the [gameapi repository](https://github.com/darkmaster420/gameapi).
+It also integrates with **SteamDB** for real-time Steam update feeds.

+### Does it automatically download games?
+**No.** AIOgames only tracks and notifies you about updates.
+You still need to manually download games from your preferred sources.
+Think of it as a notification system, not an automation tool.

+### How does Steam integration work?
+AIOgames can verify games against Steam's database for enhanced accuracy.
+It also monitors **SteamDB RSS feeds** for real-time Steam updates and cross-references them with your tracked versions to warn you when you're behind.

+### Do I need a Steam API key?
+**No, it's optional.** Steam integration enhances tracking accuracy but isn't required.
+SteamDB integration works without any API keys since it uses public RSS feeds.

+---

 ## 🌟 Core Features